Query

 Body

-| query | String | SQL Query you want to run |
+| query | String | Yes | SQL query to execute. |

 Example usage with cURL